quaternio/dotdrop/README.md

 ## Overview

-Dotdrop is a dropdown menu utility designed to be simple and efficient.
+Dots-and-drops is a dropdown menu utility designed to be simple and efficient.
 The tool relies on notions of *dots* and *drops*. *Dots* are HTML elements that, when clicked, reveal a dropdown menu.
 A *drop* refers to the container element that holds the dropdown menu and its entries.